rtercias/territory-data-service/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [index.js](index.js) file for details